 3. The most necessary t-shirt printing materials

-Among the printing materials we choose to create a complete t-shirt, in addition to the free materials we can choose according to our needs and preferences, there are materials we really need to produce. produced by them an important role.
-Here’s the t-shirt printing materials list you need to get started.
+Among the printing materials we choose to create a complete t-shirt, in addition to the free fabric we can choose according to our needs and preferences, there are raw materials we really need to produce t-shirts.
+Produced by them an important role.
+Here is a list of the machine and material you need to print the finished t-shirt:

 3.1 Inkjet printer